-- (1) A municipality or municipal entity may invest funds only in any of the following investments types as may be appropriate to the anticipated future need for the funds- - (a) securities issued by the national government; - (b) listed corporate bonds with an investment grade rating from a nationally or internationally recognized credit rating agency; - (c) deposits with banks registered in terms of the Banks Act, 1990 (Act No. 94 of 1990); - (d) deposits with the Public Investment Commissioners as contemplated by

-- the Public Investment Commissioners Act, 1984 (Act No.45 of 1984); - deposits with the Corporation for Public Deposits as contemplated by the Corporation of Public Deposits Act, 1984 (Act No.46 of 1984); - (f) bankers, acceptance certificates or negotiable certificates of deposits of banks registered in terms of the Banks Act, 1990; (Act No. 94 of 1990) - guaranteed endowment policies with the intention of establishing a sinking fund: - (h) repurchase agreements with banks registered in terms of the Banks Act.
-1990: - (i) municipal bonds issued by the municipality; and - any other investment type as the minister may identify by regulation in terms of section 168 of Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003) in consultation with the Financial Services Board.
+- (1) The municipality may invest funds only in any of the following investments types as may be appropriate to the anticipated future need for the funds- - (a) securities issued by the national government; - (b) listed corporate bonds with an investment grade rating from a nationally or internationally recognized credit rating agency; - (c) deposits with banks registered in terms of the Banks Act, 1990 (Act No. 94 of 1990); - (d) deposits with the Public Investment Commissioners as contemplated by the Public Investment Commissioners Act, 1984 (Act No.45 of 1984); - deposits with the Corporation for Public Deposits as contemplated by the Corporation of Public Deposits Act, 1984 (Act No.46 of 1984); - bankers, acceptance certificates or negotiable certificates of deposits of banks registered in terms of the Banks Act, 1990; (Act No. 94 of 1990) - (g) guaranteed endowment policies with the intention of establishing a sinking fund; - (h) repurchase agreements with banks registered in terms of the Banks Act, 1990; - (i) municipal bonds issued by the municipality; and - any other investment type as the minister may identify by regulation in terms of section 168 of Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003) in consultation with the Financial Services Board. - (2) The municipality must comply with the disclosure and reporting requirements of the MFMA and shall not transgress any of its restrictions such as (but not limited to):